Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   export SUBSCRIPTION_ID="The Azure subscription ID that will be used to deploy azure resources." export RESOURCE_GROUP_NAME="The Azure resource group where all azure resources will be deployed." export BASE_NAME="The base name of the Fabric project.
 This name is used for naming the Azure and Fabric resources."
-  # Service Principal Authentication only: Use the below only if you are authenticating with a Service principal with the terraform provider
+  # Service principal authentication: For managed identity or Entra ID user authentication, you can leave the following two variables blank.
   export APP_CLIENT_ID="The service principal client ID." export APP_CLIENT_SECRET="The service principal client secret."
-  # Azure DevOps variables
+  # Azure DevOps variables (The project, repository, branch, and folder must be created in advance)
   export GIT_ORGANIZATION_NAME="The Azure DevOps organization." export GIT_PROJECT_NAME="The Azure Devops project." export GIT_REPOSITORY_NAME="Your repository under the Azure DevOps project."